GoogleCloudPlatform/k8s-cluster-bundle/README.md

 Component Package:

 * **Component Package**: A versioned collection of Kubernetes objects.
 This should correspond to a logical application.
-For example, it
 * **Component Set**: A set of references to Component Packages.
 * **Bundle**: A versioned collection of Kubernetes component packages.